 If you have a digital press kit on your website, make sure to offer several image options.
 Some of these should be hi-resolution images in case the media person or festival programmer needs to use the image for print.
 Ideally, you should offer a few different photos, including vertical and horizontal options, as well as black & white versions.

-For more tips on creating a digital press kit on your website, check out these 6 Essential Elements for your Digital Press Kit
+For more tips on creating a digital press kit on your website, check out The 8 things that should be in every band's digital press kit

 6. Bio section